exoad/gnsctf2021/README.md

 -using `unityInstance.SendMessage("Flag")` we get `SendMessage: object Flag does not have receiver for function (null)!` meaning this is a usable object

+-look at the attached source code file and try all the objects

+-format: `unityInstance.SendMessage(object, func, val)`

 # pwner
 -Use pwntools to decipher the \x (hex int escape codes)